Serving Greater Westchester + Beyond

 PLEASE NOTE:

-• Walk covers approximately 1 mile, flat.
-There may be stairs to reach the Highline if the elevator is out.
+• Walk covers approximately 1 mile, flat, and there may be some stairs within the galleries.

-• Tour starts near the High Line, precise meeting location will be shared a few days before the tour.
+• The precise meeting location will be provided to registered students a few days before the event.

 Some Title